Sunday, April 24, 2016

 of videos has Lary taking the viewer through the various stages.

-The second video in this post has Lary explaining more of the various stages that are required in the process of repairing /rebuilding the exterior Poplar frames of the Narcissus.
+The second video in this post has Lary explaining more about the various stages in the process of repairing /rebuilding the exterior Poplar frames of the Narcissus.
 These video clips were taken over two days.
-The videos in the series of blog posts may not necessarily be in the order that the original video was taken.
-So, some references by Lary may seem out of place...FYI.
+The videos in the series of blog posts may not be in the order in which the original video was taken.
+Some by Lary may seem out of place...FYI.

 The Next post in the series will be released in the next day or so.